chrislongros/docker-tailscale-serve-preserve/README.md

 1. Watchtower recreates the Tailscale container, wiping all `tailscale serve` rules
 2. On system reboot, Tailscale Serve rules aren't automatically restored
 3. Port conflicts can occur when both Tailscale Serve and Docker containers try to bind to the same port
+4. **TrueNAS Scale specific:** After reboot, containers may start with port binding configurations but the actual host port mappings fail to apply due to a race condition in Docker/TrueNAS orchestration
+5. **TrueNAS Scale specific:** Some containers may get stuck in restart loops, preventing services from becoming accessible

 ## Solution